Skip to content

 Link Wray Spotlight

-This three-slide presentation briefly introduces Link Wray, a half-Shawnee guitarist who pioneered power chords and distortion in rock & roll, notably with his 1958 instrumental hit “Rumble.”
-The presentation highlights Wray’s innovative guitar techniques and his challenging early life marked…
+This eight-slide presentation briefly introduces Link Wray, a half-Shawnee guitarist who pioneered power chords and distortion in rock & roll, notably with his 1958 instrumental hit “Rumble.”
+The presentation highlights Wray’s innovative guitar techniques and highlights his Indigenous ancestry, exploring…

 Read more